themorey/energyplus-batch-template/README.md

       c.
 Click "+" to add a new File Group
       d.
 Select "Empty file group" and in the popup enter the name "energyplus-inputs"  (do **NOT** add _fgrp-_ here it will be auto added)

-  2. Add input files to _fgrp-energyplus-inputs_ by selecting your files and dragging them to the ABE/data/fgrp-energyplus-inputs window
+  2. Add input files to _fgrp-energyplus-inputs_ by selecting your files and dragging them to the ABE/data/_fgrp-energyplus-inputs_ window

       ![ABE Add Input Files](./images/ABE-fgrp-add-files.png)

-  3. Click "Gallery" on the ABE left vertical menu
+  3. Click "_Gallery_" on the ABE left vertical menu
-  4. Select the "Pick a local template" button on the top right
+  4. Select the "_Pick a local template_" button on the top right
-  5. In the popup window, navigate to the cloned git repo template folder and select the _energyplus-job-autopool-template.json_ file
+  5. In the popup window, navigate to the cloned git repo template folder and select the `energyplus-job-autopool-template.json` file

       ![ABE Template](./images/ABE-gallery-template.png)